Liam Payne’s father arrives in Argentina after singer’s death

 The 41-year-old concluded the statement urging people to give Payne “the little dignity he has left in the wake of his death to rest in some peace at last”.

-Her statement came after Payne’s girlfriend Kate Cassidy said she was at a “complete loss” following his death.

-“Nothing about the past few days have felt real,” she said in a post on her Instagram story.
+Payne’s girlfriend Kate Cassidy said she was at a “complete loss”, in a post to her Instagram story, adding: “Nothing about the past few days have felt real.

 “Liam, my angel, you are everything.
 I want you to know I loved you unconditionally and completely.
 I will continue to love you for the rest of my life.
 I love you Liam.”

-Meanwhile music mogul Simon Cowell said he was “truly devastated” after the death of the singer, adding that he also felt “heartbroken” and “empty”.
+Meanwhile, music mogul Simon Cowell said he was “truly devastated”, adding that he felt “heartbroken” and “empty”.

 Payne found fame alongside Niall Horan, Louis Tomlinson, Zayn Malik and Harry Styles when The X Factor creator Cowell put them together to form One Direction on the ITV talent show in 2010.